RFLATUL/BroCode/README.md

 ### Motor

-We selected the D360 + 22:1 gearbox because smaller alternatives did not provide the required torque, while larger alternatives introduced unnecessary size and complexity.
+We selected the LEGO Medium Motor because it provided sufficient performance while integrating directly with the LEGO chassis and drivetrain.
+Its compact form and built-in rotation sensor also reduced system complexity.

 ### Chassis